nikolamihailov/The-complete-JavaScript-course---Udemy/README.md

     ### Description:

-    Popup modal window that shows and hides.
+    Pop-up modal window that shows and hides.
 Working with both buttons and keys.

     ### Features: